 5 Reasons Why We Crave Comfort Foods

-Comfort foods are typically energy-dense, high fat and sweet, such as chocolate, ice cream, and French fries.
-They give distinctive pleasure or make us temporarily feel better.
-The followings describe 5 factors that can contribute to comfort eating.
+Comfort foods are typically energy-dense, high-fat, and sweet, such as chocolate, ice cream, and French fries.
+They provide pleasure or temporarily make us feel better.
+Here are five factors that can contribute to comfort eating:

 Avena, N. M., Gold, J. A., Kroll, C., & Gold, M. S. (2012).
 Further developments in the neurobiology of food and addiction: Update on the state of the science.
 Nutrition (Burbank, Los Angeles County, Calif.), 28(4), 341-343.